orgrim/pg_back/README.md

 ## Managing the configuration file

-Give the path of the v1 configuration file to the `--convert-legacy-config` command line option, and pg_goback will try its best to convert it to the v2 format.
+Give the path of the v1 configuration file to the `--convert-legacy-config` command line option, and pg_back will try its best to convert it to the v2 format.

 The default configuration file can be printed with the `--print-default-config`